astanziola/anderson-sphere-scattering/README.md

 - `R`: Radius of the sphere (m)
 - `omega`: Angular frequency of the incident wave (rad/s)
 - `order`: Maximum order of spherical harmonics to include
+- `options.kind`: The kind of source to use, can be one of `{'plane-wave', 'point-source'}`
+- `options.D`: The distance of the point source in the `z` axis

 ## Example Usage

-Two example scripts are provided to demonstrate the code:
+Several example scripts are provided to demonstrate the code:

-1. `examples/anderson_sphere_example.m`: An example script showing the scattered field in the x-z plane
+1. `examples/anderson_sphere_example.m`: An example script showing the scattered field in the x-z plane for a plane wave source
 2. `examples/anderson_sphere_convergence.m`: An example script demonstrating how to analyze the convergence of the solution and provides convergence plots for different directions
+3. `examples/example_point_source.m`: An example script showing the scattered field in the x-z plane for a point source

 ## Function Documentation